Get

 However, there are a few potential reasons that are less than optimal.
 For instance, it could be a sign of nutritional deficiencies.

 In this article, we look at the main reasons that dogs eat cat feces.
-If you have concerns with your dog’s behavior, you may want to speak with your veterinarian.
+If you have concerns with your dog’s behavior, you may want to speak with a veterinarian.
 However, most of these reasons are entirely benign.

 The 5 Reasons Dogs Eat Cat Poop